University of Pittsburgh - Pittsburgh Campus Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Pitt, approximately 56% of students took out student loans averaging $10,386 a year.
-That adds up to $41,544 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Pitt, approximately 51% of students took out student loans averaging $10,248 a year.
+That adds up to $40,992 over four years for those students.

 University of Pittsburgh - Pittsburgh Campus Undergraduate Student Diversity